 You can ask your bank to automatically transfer a certain amount of money from your bank account to your savings account each month.

-It is an easy way to help you adjust and get into the habit of saving.
+It is an easy way to help you adjust to boost your saving money motivation.

 10. Read Other People’s Stories